A Few Steps to Swifter Turn Times

-The appraisal profession is constantly evolving.
-Commonly, it seems, appraisers are asked to present more information or have steps added to their process.
-All to ensure their client gets the best information possible.
-To stay current with the always changing requirements, Willamette Valley Appraisal Professionals is always seeking new tools and tweaking processes to increase efficiency so we can do more work for in less time.
-At Willamette Valley Appraisal Professionals we know that time is important to everybody, so here are some tips you can do to reduce turn times on any appraisals you order from Willamette Valley Appraisal Professionals.
+The appraisal profession is continuously evolving.
+On a regular basis, it seems, appraisers are asked to provide additional information or have steps added to their process.
+They do this additional work to ensure their client gets the best data to be had.
+In order to keep up with the always changing requirements, Willamette Valley Appraisal Professionals is constantly researching additional tools and tweaking processes to increase efficiency so we can do more work for our customers.
+Since Willamette Valley Appraisal Professionals knows that time is important to everyone, we've listed a few items you can do to lessen turn times on any appraisals you order with Willamette Valley Appraisal Professionals.

-- By ordering online, you get automatic e-mail confirmations that the request was received, and fast, secure .PDF format report delivery.
-This tip alone will save the most time!
-No longer do we have to re-key information from a fax, and nor will you wonder whether we got the request.
+- By ordering online, you get automatic e-mail acknowledgements that the assignment was received, and fast, secure .PDF format report delivery.
+This tip single-handedly will save the most time!
+We don't have to retype information from a fax, and you don't have to wonder whether we received the request.

-If you have any questions about your property or a job we're working on for you, feel free to call us at
+If you have any questions about your property or an assignment we're working on for you, feel free to contact us

-- Tell us up front of the property's distinct elements.
+- Let us know up front of the property's distinct characteristics.

-- Cookie-cutter homes are relatively easy to appraise.
-Most of an appraiser's time is spent analyzing how details unique to a property contribute to or detract from what otherwise would be a property's market value.
-When you order your report, let us know if there are unique features of the home or surrounding area -- for example, it's had a recent addition constructed, it's subject to zoning restrictions, it's prone to flooding.
-These are things we'd find out on our own anyway, and knowing them sooner will likely make your report arrive without delay.
+- It's relatively easy to appraise a cookie-cutter house.
+Most of an appraiser's time is spent analyzing how differing details add to or detract from what otherwise would be a property's market value.
+When you order your report, let us know if there are unique characteristics of the home or surrounding area -- for example, it's had a recent addition constructed, it's subject to zoning restrictions, it's susceptible to flooding.
+These are things we'd find out on our own anyway, and knowing them as early as possible will likely make your report arrive quicker.

-- Did you make the homeowner of the home aware of what to expect?
+- Did you make the occupants of the home aware of what to expect?

-- One of the most tedious steps of the appraisal process is setting an inspection date with the current homeowner.
-We understand that a homeowner may be uncomfortable with an outsider looking in every corner of their home, taking pictures, and making numerous notes.
-Having the thought that it will make the house appraise for more money, many homeowners think they ought to make the place spotless before the appraiser comes by.
-And will put off the appointment until they can get around to cleaning.
+- One of the most time consuming steps of the appraisal process is confirming an appointment with the occupants of the home.
+It's understandable for a homeowner to be uneasy with an outsider looking in every corner of their home, taking pictures, and making lots of notes.
+Believing that it will increase the appraised value, some homeowners think they have to make the place spotless before the inspection.
+So they choose to not schedule the appraisal inspection until the house is cleaned.

-Coming directly from you -- the person they've been working with on their loan -- a short explanation about the appraisal process, who we are, and especially that dusting and polishing won't make it more likely their sale will close, and likely shorten the appraisal inspection time.
-Our website has numerous pages of relevant information about the appraisal process for homeowners.
-I encourage you to share it with your customers.
-Tell them to call us if they want to become familiar with our staff and services.
+Coming from you -- the person they've been working with on their loan -- some info about the appraisal process, who we are, and especially that dusting and polishing won't make it more likely their sale will close, and can decrease the time it takes to inspect a home.
+I encourage you to point them to our website, where we have several pages of relevant information for homeowners as well as others regarding the appraisal process.
+Have them call us if they want to become familiar with our staff and services.
 Remind them it benefits them to set the appointment quickly!

 - Phone and fax tag are a thing of the past with up-to-the-minute status updates available online, anytime, 24/7.
-As each important milestone in an assignment is completed, that information is instantly available to you online.
-There's no faster way to track your report's status.
+As we complete each important milestone in an assignment, that information can be viewed instantly online.
+It's never been easier and faster to track your report's status.